thewizster/parse-server-console/README.md

 * Hello
 * World

+#### Worth Mentioning
-Currently uses Parse .NET SDK v1.7.0
+* Uses Parse .NET SDK v1.7.0
+* Tested with parse-server v2.2.13
+* This application generates a very small (10x10 pixel) image and saves it to parse-server as part of the generated data.